Vikram Bhatnagar

 Vikram Bhatnagar is an Indian sport shooter.
-He won the silver medal in the Men's Double Trap (Pairs) with Rajyavardhan Singh Rathore at the 2006 Commonwealth Games.
-In this process he was able to score a good score and carried the team to the silver medal.
-He is an MBA Graduate and has interests in Hotels and Construction as well.
-His daughter is Sabhyata Bhatnagar and son Vardaan Bhatnagar.
+He started his career in International Sports Shooting with winning the Silver medal in the Men's Double Trap (Pairs) with Rajyavardhan Singh Rathore at the 2006 Commonwealth Games.

+He is an MBA and LLB Graduate and has interests Education and Development.
+He was selected as the Chairman of Aryabhatt College, University of Delhi - (South) by the Vice Chancellor of Delhi University during 2020-2021.

 Awards

-He won many awards and medals along with Delhi state Rajiv Khel Ratna Award.
-He won gold medal in the Asian Clay Shooting Championships in September 2006 which held in Singapore from the Indian double trap team.
-He won silver medal with the team at Asian Games, Doha, Qatar in December 2006.
-He won the Delhi State Rajiv Khel Ratna Award on 22 August 2007.
-In 2008 he started the year with a Grand Prix Bronze medal at the Asian Clay shooting Championships in Jaipur.
+He won many awards and medals along with Delhi state Rajiv Gandhi Khel Ratna Award.
+He won Gold medal in the Asian Clay Shooting Championships in September 2006 which held in Singapore on behalf of the Indian Double Trap team.
+He won Silver medal with team at Asian Games, Doha, Qatar in December 2006, and won the Delhi State Rajiv Gandhi Khel Ratna Award on 22 August 2007.
+In 2008, he started the year with a Grand Prix Bronze medal at the Asian Clay Shooting Championships in Jaipur.
 He is the 2008 National Champion at Jaipur with the score of 144/150 + 47/50 = 191/200.
-He was a part of the Team that won Gold in Asian Clay shooting Championships in Almaty Kazakhstan in September 2009.
-He won gold medal in National shotgun championships, Patiala in November 2009.
+He was a part of the team that won Gold in Asian Clay shooting Championships in Almaty Kazakhstan in September 2009.
+He won Gold medal in National Shotgun Championships, Patiala in November 2009.
 He won the pair Gold in the Commonwealth Games Federation Shooting Championships in February 2010, along with the Bronze in the individual category.
 At the World Cup in Acapulco, Mexico in March 2010, he placed 4th in the world with a score of 140/150 and 46/50 in the final.
 His World Ranking as in July 2010 was World No 10, in Men's Double Trap event, making him the highest ranked Indian Shooter in this event.
+Throughout his illustrious career, Vikram Bhatnagar has left an indelible mark on the world of Clay Shooting, showcasing his exceptional talent at the Commonwealth Games (2006), competing in two Commonwealth Federation Shooting Championships, 19 World Cups, 5 Asian Championships, 3 World Championships, and 2 Asian Games.
+His remarkable achievements have firmly established him as a leading figure in the sport.